EdwinWenink/archive_fever/content/posts/13-Vim10Reasons.md

 It feels like I lived in the stone age.
 By starting a second bachelor in Artificial Intelligence, a significant dose of programming entered my daily life.
-But, being a caveman, I followed all my programming courses *without owning a laptop*.
+But, being a caveman, I initially followed all my programming courses *without owning a laptop*.
-After a year of working on other people's computers and emailing myself code (ouch...), I bought a second (or 3rd, 4th) hand Thinkpad T420 from a [friend](https://www.alextes.me), with Antergos, an Arch Linux distro, installed on it.
+After a fair bit of working on other people's computers and emailing myself code (ouch...), I bought a second (or 3rd, 4th) hand Thinkpad T420 from a [friend](https://www.alextes.me), with Antergos, an Arch Linux distro, installed on it.
 Over time I increasingly enjoyed customizing my workflow, and soon I saw myself disposing of my desktop environment and getting into the business of terminal multiplexing.
 But one painful remainder in this workflow optimization was my philosophy work: for text editing, MS Word on my Windows desktop was still my go-to program.
 In the meantime I was figuring out how to give shape to my remaining philosophy work next to a full-time study in AI.
 The activity of writing and text-editing was still secretly the thing I liked the most, but I didn't get around to it anymore that often.
-And in hindsight I think it's a shame that all courses I followed on professional academic skills are so agnostic about computer-related skills, while all aspects of writing a paper are digitalized.
 So I thought: why not also have a programmer's approach to text-editing as well?
-Exploring Vim was the perfect excuse.
+Exploring Vim was my way of mediating desire to write with my newfound daily life.

 The main goal of this blog post is to convince you that Vim is not only useful for programmers and coding, but also for text editing of all sorts: from making notes, writing proza, to producing papers.
 It only requires familiarity with some basic concepts that might be unfamiliar to you, and a willingness to learn.

 ## Vim's basic philosophy

 Before I give you my ten reasons to use Vim, I want to explain how Vim effects what you could call a paradigm shift, and how this leads to confusion.
 The first experience that developers often have with Vim is that they enter it by accident, and then have no clue how to exit it.
 The popular platform Stack Overflow even wrote a [blog post](https://stackoverflow.blog/2017/05/23/stack-overflow-helping-one-million-developers-exit-vim/) about how a million developers visited a popular thread on how to exit Vim.
 I was one of those people.
 After having used Vim for a while now, I would summarize the paradigm shift creating all this confusion as follows:

 > In Vim inserting text is of secondary importance to efficiently navigating your text